History and Geography

 Impact

-The impact of our curriculum is that by the end of each milestone, the vast majority of pupils have sustained mastery of the milestone they have worked in.
-Some pupils will have a greater depth of understanding of the threshold concepts within the milestone.
+The impact of our curriculum is that by the end of each milestone, the vast majority of pupils have sustained mastery of their year group.
+Some pupils will have a greater depth of understanding of the concepts.
 We track carefully through our assessment system to ensure pupils are on track to reach the expectations of our curriculum.

 Examples of knowledge webs- taken from Chris Quigley Curriculum Companions

 Parents/carers are viewed as active supporters of learning in our school.
-They are encouraged to be part of school life through a range of activities which take place in the stunning starts, marvellous middles and fantastic finishes.
+They are encouraged to be part of school life through a range of enrichment activities.
 Through our curriculum drivers we draw on the experiences and expertise of our school community to maximise creative learning opportunities.

 Parents/carers have regular contact with staff and are able to discuss their child’s progress on a regular basis.
 Additionally, the school requests that every parent/carer support their children by working with them on home learning tasks set through Seesaw and other programmes such as Times Table Rock Stars, Active Learn, Ed Shed.